LarsSonke/SDE_soccerGame/README.md

 ## 1. Cooperation between team members

-Since we worked together with live share and coop in intellij, the github commits are not accurate in showing the contributions.
-Therefore we ask of you to refer to the list above of who did what.
+Thijs en Lars worked together via 'Code with me', so the work division is listed below

+Base Project (Loophandler, ConsoleReader, Main, etc) - Thijs
+Situations & Menu - Lars
+Statistics & Menu - Lars
+Levels - Thijs
+Game & Menu - Lars & Thijs

 ## 2. Design patterns

 ### 2.1 Creational patterns
 #### 2.1.1 Singleton
-At all times you should only have one instance of a class.
+Singleton is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.

-In our application, there should only exist one game while active, so we chose for a singleton pattern so that we can always access the same game everywhere, and to make sure a game does not exist elsewhere.
+In our application, there should only exist one game and one player, so we chose for a singleton pattern so that we can always access the same game and player everywhere, and to make sure the data is consistent.

-When we want to create a new game, we check if there is already a game.
-If there is, we return the existing game.
+When we want to use a class and its properties, we check if there is an instance of the class already present.
+If there is, we return the existing instance.
-If there is no game, we create a new game and return that.
+If there is no instance, we create a new instance and return that.

 #### 2.1.2 Builder
-Use a builder to create different kinds of a class with an interface.
+Builder is a creational design pattern that lets you construct complex objects step by step.
+The pattern allows you to produce different types and representations of an object using the same construction code.

-In our application, we can have different kinds of the game.
-Think about the dimensions or the chips in a row needed to win.
-To make this easier, we used a builder.
+In our application, we can have different kinds of situations.
+Changing the defenders, teammates and distance from goal To make this easier, we used a builder.

-The builder is used in the GameHandler class.
-When a new game is created, the builder is used to create a new game.
+The builder is used in the GameSelectHandler class.
+When a new game is created, the builder is used to create a new situation for the game.

 ### 2.2 Structural patterns
 #### 2.2.1 Facade